Skip to main content

 }

-A note on error handling The function ApplyT spawns a Goroutine to await the availability of the implicated dependencies.
-This function accepts a T or (T, error) signature; the latter accomodates for error handling.
+The function ApplyT spawns a Goroutine to await the availability of the implicated dependencies.
+This function accepts a T or (T, error) signature; the latter accommodates for error handling.
 Alternatively, one may use the ApplyTWithContext function in which the provided context can be used to reject the output as canceled.
 Error handling may also be achieved using an error chan.
+For details on how errors returned from the callback surface during an update, see Handling errors in apply.

 using Pulumi;